raspberrypilearning/fart-detector/WORKSHEET.md

      print "Could not calibrate"
 ```

-So firstly we use a `while` loop with the syntax `while not GPIO.input(TRIGGER)`, with a sleep inside the loop.
+So first we use a `while` loop with the syntax `while not GPIO.input(TRIGGER)`, with a sleep inside the loop.
 This will hold up the code from progressing onto the lines below while the trigger pin reads `0` LOW.
 Cue a fart and the output voltage of the sensor should increase enough for the trigger pin to go back into HIGH, which will cause the loop to exit.
 We can then *reuse* the `calibrate` function as a clever way to measure the fart potency!

 To do this we call the `calibrate` function again but we pass in a 0.1 second `sleep_time` parameter, because we want to do this quickly in order to sound the alarm.
 We store the result of this in a variable called `fart` so that we can compare it to `fresh_air`.
 We should only sound the alarm if `fart` is greater (worse air quality) than `fresh_air`, or if `fart` was a failed calibration meaning the air quality can't get any worse.
 So we use the `if fart > fresh_air or fart == -1` syntax to do this; inside the `if` statement we can print out the level of the fart, and put the three lines of code to play the alarm sound for ten seconds.

-I have observed, on occasion, the trigger pin being precisely on the threshold and fluctuating between HIGH and LOW.
-So there is a possible case where the `while` loop will exit but `fart` turns out no higher than `fresh_air`.
-In this case the program would exit without playing the alarm.
+(We have observed, on occasion, the trigger pin being precisely on the threshold and fluctuating between HIGH and LOW.
+So there is a possible scenario where the `while` loop will exit but `fart` turns out no higher than `fresh_air`.
+In this case the program will exit without playing the alarm.)

 Let's run the code.
 Press `Ctrl - O` then `Enter` to save, followed by `Ctrl - X` to quit.
 Remember to use the `sudo` command when you run the code.